IslandManSwevo/island-rides-app/TRANSFI_PAYMENT_INTEGRATION.md

 ## ✅ Integration Status: COMPLETE

-The Island Rides app has been successfully migrated from Stripe to Transfi payment processing.
+The KeyLo app has been successfully migrated from Stripe to Transfi payment processing.

 ## 🔧 What Was Changed